LeehXD/iurylandin/README.md

 Hi 👋 <br>
 Welcome to my git!!!<br>
-in fact there's no many repositories but some news is comming soon.
+in fact there's no many repositories but some news are comming soon.

 #### About me